LaunchCodeEducation/launchcode-course-learning-objectives/web-dev/unit1-js/lesson17.rst

 Goals
 -----

-- Understand the difference between JavaScript and TypeScript
-- Be able to declare and use variables in TypeScript
+- Be able to differentiate between JavaScript and its variants.
+- Understand the various use cases for specialized ES6 syntax.

 Objectives
 ----------

-- Understand what TypeScript is and its current uses.
+- Understand what ES6 stands for.
-- Be able to explain the differences between static and dynamic typing.
+- Be able to explain the differences between general syntax and specialized ES6 syntax.
-- Declare and use variables of ``number``, ``string``, and ``boolean`` types.
-- Declare and use arrays and tuples.
-- Properly use ``export`` and ``import``.
-- Declare and use classes and interfaces in TypeScript.
-- Be able to distinguish between classes and interfaces in TypeScript.
+- Be able to list JavaScript variants and their respective use cases.
+  - In particular, what is JSX and why is it used for React.
-- Be able to use the ``implements`` keyword to make classes implement interfaces.
+- Be able to differentiate between dynamic and static typing.